2024–25 Michigan Wolverines men's basketball team: 2024 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Michigan 2024 Basketball Commitments".
+Rivals.
+Retrieved April 5, 2024.; "2024 Team Ranking".
+Rivals.
+Retrieved April 5, 2024.;

 2025 recruiting class

 On October 18, 2024, Michigan landed its first class of 2025 recruit, Winters Grady of Prolific Prep in Napa, California.
-At the time of his commitment, the four-star Lake Oswego, Oregon native was ranked No. 83 overall in the 2025 national class by 247Sports.
+At the time of his commitment, the four-star Tualatin, Oregon native was ranked No. 83 overall in the 2025 national class by 247Sports.
 On October 23, Michigan received their second commitment from New Zealand native Oscar Goodman, who was the 2023 FIBA Under-16 Asian Championship MVP and a 2024 FIBA Under-17 Basketball World Cup All-Tournament first team selection.
 He was rated as a top 100, four-star player by On3, but unrated by 247Sports at the time of his commitment.
 On November 9, the Wolverines earned their third commitment from Flint, Michigan native and five-star guard from St. Mary's Preparatory, Trey McKenney.
 McKenney won a gold medal and started every game with the United States national team in the 2024 FIBA Under-18 AmeriCup in Argentina.
 At the time of his commitment, he was ranked as the No. 16 overall player in the country by ESPN and No. 19 in 247Sports’ composite rankings.
 All three players officially signed their national letter of intent during the early signing period in November 2024.

 On January 7, 2025, Goodman enrolled early, joining the 2024–25 Michigan basketball team midseason.
 After joining the team, 247Sports ranked him as the No. 101 player in the 2024 recruiting class (listed in 2024 by their service as his eligibility started with that class.
 He remained in the 2025 class in the other major media outlets).
-As a result of him graduating in November 2024, based on the New Zealand academic calendar, he would remain a member of Michigan’s 2025 recruiting class.
+As a result of him graduating in November 2024, based on the New Zealand academic calendar, he would remain a member of Michigan's 2025 recruiting class.
 He used the season to redshirt and was limited to practice only.
 On January 27, McKenney was named a 2025 McDonald's All-American.
 He was the first Michigan signee to be selected since Moussa Diabaté, Caleb Houstan and Kobe Bufkin in 2021, and the first to play in the game since Daniel Horton in 2002 (due to the COVID-19 cancellation in 2021).